PixieStick314/P4-comp/README.md

         pip install -r requirements.txt
     into your terminal.
 This is assuming that you have correctly downloaded and installed Python and pip.

+- [4: Generate files]
+    To generate the lexer and parser, run the command:
+    `./antlr4_run.bat`
+    When prompted for the name of the grammar file, type in:
+    `Dungeon.g4`

 #   2: Using the language
 Firstly, create a new .dngn file.
 This file can be created where you want, but you need to be able acces the file path of the file.